 Top tips for finding and forming mentorships from a career expert

-Whether or not mentorships takes place formally or informally, research says that they can be highly beneficial for both mentor and mentee.
+Whether or not mentorships take place formally or informally, research says that they can be highly beneficial for both mentor and mentee.
 It’s unsurprising why 70% of Fortune 500 companies offer some form of a mentoring programme.

 Mentorships see a more experienced person (a mentor) sharing their knowledge, advice, and skills or experience with someone less experienced (a mentee) to help them progress personally and/or professionally.